theorangepotato/programming-languages-2019/exercises.md

-### Exercise on Partial Correctness (blog)

-Go back to your on termination of a while loop.
-In your blog, discuss the partial correctness from the point of the loop.
+**Exercise:** Go back to your program and the exercise on termination of a while loop.
+Discuss the partial correctness of the loop.
 (Or, alternatively, choose another program with a while loop.)

 ## Abstract data types